 - g.
 Clear.
-A clear is an attempt by a team to move the ball from its defensive half of the field to its attack area.
-Exception: A team which moves the ball past the restraining line and calls a live ball timeout has satisfied the clear. - A.R.
-29. Al gains possession of the ball with time remaining to gain the attack area.
-The ball becomes loose, then there is a push by B1 and a playon is called.
+A clear is an attempt by a team to advance the ball from its defensive half of the field to its offensive half of the field.
+A ball in flight from the defensive half of the field to the offensive half of the field that passes through the plane of the midline prior to the shot clock reaching 60 seconds satisfies the clear.
+(See Rule 4-16 a.) - A.R.
+29. Al gains possession of the ball with time remaining to clear the ball.
+The ball becomes loose, then there is a push by B1 and a play-on is called.
 Al regains possession.
 RULING: Play on.
-A new 30-second count starts. - A.R.
+A new 80-second count starts. - A.R.
 30. Team B is man-down as the period ends.
 A1 passes to A2.
 While the ball is in flight, the horn sounds to end the period.
 A2 then catches the ball.
-RULING: An official blows the whistle as the horn sounds to end the
+RULING: An official blows the whistle as the horn sounds to end the period.

-- period.
 Start the next period with a faceoff because the ball was in the air when the period ended and is therefore a loose ball. - h.
 Shot.
 A ball thrown or kicked at the goal with the intent of scoring, as judged by an official.
 A shot or deflected shot remains a shot until the ball comes to rest on the field of play, a player gains possession of the ball, the ball goes out of bounds or a player causes the ball to go out of bounds.